danielricks/scholar/README.md

 dog_vec = s.get_vector('dog_NN')
 s.get_words(dog_vec, 10)

-# The below methods DO NOT require the use of a Penn Treebank tag.
+# The below methods DO NOT require the use of a Penn Treebank tag, but will accept them.

 # For singular nouns
 s.get_verbs('mailbox', 10) # Where 10 is the number of desired results